ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 RFC 3161 {{-TSA}} provides a method to timestamp a message digest to prove that it was created before a given time.

-This document defines two new CBOR Object Signing and Encryption (COSE) {{-COSE}} header parameters that carry the TimestampToken (TST) output of RFC 3161, thus allowing existing and widely deployed trust infrastructure to be used with COSE structures used for signing (COSE_Sign and COSE_Sign1).
+This document defines two new CBOR Object Signing and Encryption (COSE) {{-COSE}} header parameters that carry the TimestampToken (TST) output of RFC 3161, thus allowing existing and widely deployed trust infrastructure to be used with COSE structures used for signing (`COSE_Sign` and `COSE_Sign1`).

-To motivate the two different modes of use that are specified in this documents, two usage scenarios are illustrated in {{use-one}} and {{use-two}} below.

-{{sec-timestamp-then-cose}} and {{sec-cose-then-timestamp}} then define the corresponding modes of use.

-## Usage Scenario 1: A TST Included in Signed Documents {#use-one}
+## Use Cases

+This section discusses two use cases, each representing one of the two modes of use defined in {{modes}}.

-In support of legal assurances, a signed document can be augmented with a trustworthy timestamp.
+A first use case is a document signed alongside a trustworthy timestamp.
+This is a common case in legal contracts.
-In essence, a document signer wants to strengthen the assertion that a certain document existed at a certain date.
+In such scenario, the document signer wants to reinforce the claim that the document existed on a specific date.
-To achieve this goal, the PDF signer acquires a TST from a TSA, includes it in the to-be-signed PDF that becomes the COSE payload and then signs it.
+To achieve this, the document signer acquires a fresh TST for the document from a TSA, combines it with the document, and then signs the bundle.
-Using only its local clock instead, a document signer would be able to tamper with its clock and thereby falsify the recentness of the signing procedure.
+Later on, a relying party consuming the signed bundle can be certain that the document existed _at least_ at the time specified by the TSA.
+The relying party does not have to trust the signer's clock, which may have been maliciously altered or simply inaccurate.

-This usage scenario motivates the "Timestamp then COSE" mode below.
+This usage scenario motivates the "Timestamp then COSE" mode defined in {{sec-timestamp-then-cose}}.

-## Usage Scenario 2: Registering a Signed Statement at a Transparency Service {#use-two}
+A second use case is the registration of a signed statement at a Transparency Service.

-Transparency services as described in {{-SCITT}} notarize COSE-signed statements by registering them in verifiable data structures that constitute append-only logs.
+Transparency Services, as described in {{-SCITT}}, notarize COSE-signed statements by registering them in verifiable append-only logs.
 Once a signed statement is registered, it cannot be changed.
-In some applications, the registration policy of a transparency service could enforce adding a timestamp to the unprotected header of the COSE-signed statement in order to strengthen the assurance at which point of time the registration occurred ("the registration cannot have happened before").
+In certain cases, the registration policy of a Transparency Service may require adding a timestamp to the unprotected header of the COSE-signed statement.
+This is done to enhance confidence in the timing of the registration, ensuring that the registration could not have occurred before a certain point in time.
-To achieve this goal, the transparency service acquires a TST from a TSA, includes it in the unprotected header of the COSE-signed statement and then registers it.
+To achieve this, the Transparency Service acquires a TST from a TSA, includes it in the unprotected header of the COSE-signed statement and then registers it.
-Using only its local clock instead, a transparency service would be able to tamper with its clock an thereby falsify the recentness of the registration procedure.
+Again, a relying party that wants to ascertain the time of registration of a given statement does not have to trust the Transparency Service's clock, which may have been maliciously altered or simply inaccurate.

-This usage scenario motivates the "COSE then Timestamp" mode below.
+This usage scenario motivates the "COSE then Timestamp" mode described in {{sec-cose-then-timestamp}}.

 ## Requirements Notation

 {::boilerplate bcp14-tagged}

-# Modes of Use
+# Modes of Use {#modes}

-There are two different modes of composing COSE protection and timestamping motivated by the usage scenarios above.
+There are two different modes of composing COSE protection and timestamping, motivated by the usage scenarios discussed above.

 ## Timestamp then COSE (TTC) {#sec-timestamp-then-cose}